Flexible Instructional Day Guidance Considerations

-Prior to the implementation of a flexible instructional day, the Individualized Education Plan (IEP) team should convene to determine how to best meet a student’s needs and determine what supports/alternate means may be employed to meet the participation requirement.
-Failure to do so may result in the student being awarded compensatory education.
+Prior to the implementation of a FID, the Individualized Education Plan (IEP) team should convene to determine how to best meet a student’s needs and determine what supports/alternate means may be employed to meet the participation requirement.
+Failure to do so may result in the student being granted compensatory education.

-Attendance will be strictly enforced by PDE in compliance with Article XIII for flexible instructional days.
-For reporting purposes, students who did not participate during the flexible instructional day should be reported as having either excused or unexcused absences, accordingly.
+Attendance reporting is strictly enforced by PDE in compliance with Article XIII of the Pennsylvania Public School Code (School Code).
+Students who did not participate during the FID should be reported as having either excused or unexcused absences, accordingly.

 Technical Assistance and Support

-Public school entities must submit a series of exemplars representative of instruction on a flexible instructional day.
-While there is no prescribed format, exemplars should model Danielson practices.
+Public school entities are required to submit a series of exemplars representative of instruction on a FID.
+Exemplars are lesson plans that should model Danielson practices.

 |☐||Clear and sequenced organization |